theQRL/api.theqrl.org/source/index.html.md

 The QRL API is organized around [GRPC](https://grpc.io/).
 GRPC uses [protocol buffers](https://developers.google.com/protocol-buffers/docs/overview) for serializing structured data.

 > Jump right in to the code, find the main QRL repository at [GitHub](https://github.com/theqrl/qrl).
 QRL is an open source project, we encourage open collaboration.
+Our [Discord server](https://discord.gg/HhYKQyD) has a thriving community, and we are ready to help you build something great on the QRL network.

 Every function requires an object as parameter and returns another object as response.
 Our qrl.proto file lists the different objects as messages in two categories, request (named \*Req) and response (named \*Resp).

 <aside class="success">
-This is a work in progress, code may change.
-Please see the official documentation at <a href="https://docs.theqrl.org">https://docs.theqrl.org</a> or drop a line to <a href="mailto://support@theqrl.org">support@theqrl.org</a>
+This is a work in progress, code may change, site layout is fluid.
+Please see the QRL  documentation at <a href="https://docs.theqrl.org" target="_blank">https://docs.theqrl.org</a> or drop a line to <a href="mailto://support@theqrl.org">support@theqrl.org</a>
 </aside>